Karagar/cyprusExercise/README.md

 - Update(Pure) - DELETE /api/company.
     - In accordance with the exercise in query parameters should be a fields to filter deleted rows.
     - !Attention! if multiple rows match filters - all of then will be deleted.
-    - !Attention! if there will be an error on any of rows - no one of them will be deleted.
     - Example of path:
         - DELETE /api/company?Uuid=00000000-0000-0000-0000-000000000000&Name=OldName&Code=OldCode
     - Request body should be empty